 Method to prepare

-Pressure potatoes till tender, if you want you can add the fresh peas and cook for another whistle.
-If you like the taste other wise, use it as such, it normally gets cooked fast.
+Pressure potatoes until tender, if you want you can add the fresh peas and cook for another whistle.
+If you like the taste otherwise, use it as such, it normally gets cooked fast.

 Chop Onions and tomatoes roughly.
 Heat a pan with a tsp of oil.
-Roast both seperately till well done.
+Roast both separately till well done.
 Cool, grind to fine paste.

-Heat a kadia with oil.
+Heat a Kadai with oil.
 Add whole spices.
 You can also use the same cooker after removing the boiled peas and potatoes.

 Fry the onion paste along with ginger garlic paste.
 Sauté well to ensure it doesn’t burn.

 Then add tomatoes puree.
-Add chilli powder, garam masala and salt.
+Add chili powder, garam masala, and salt.
 Check spice and add more if you need.